 THE REST – If the Getty Center and LACMA aren’t enough, Los Angeles has more art museums, including the Museum of Contemporary Art (MOCA), the Norton Simon Museum (with the second largest Degas collection in the world), the Broad, and the Hammer Museum.
 The Museum of Jurassic Technology is an anti-museum you’d only find in LA and Travel Town is an outdoor train museum that kids love.
 The Museum of Tolerance focuses on racism and prejudice, with the Holocaust as its main exhibit.
 The Skirball Cultural Center, an educational institute dedicated to sustaining Jewish heritage, hosts regularly changing exhibits, events, and performances.
 Los Angeles’s Natural History Museum is the largest museum in the western United States, with almost 35 million specimens.
 Finally, the Huntington Library has its own art collection, striking botanical gardens, and a vast rare book and manuscript collection, including an original Gutenberg Bible.

 ** GRIFFITH PARK – Los Angeles’s grandest park and the eleventh largest municipal park in the US, Griffith Park was founded under the belief that every great city deserves a great park.
-This park is filled with hiking and horse trails, all of which lead to great views of the city and the San Fernando Valley.
-This park also contains several attractions, including: the ** Griffith Observatory, the Greek Theater, Travel Town, the Los Angeles Zoo, the remnants of the Old Los Angeles Zoo, the remnants of an old Bird Sanctuary, a Merry-Go-Round, the Gene Autry Museum, Bronson Caves, two golf courses, and a retired landfill.
-The Hollywood Sign is here too, and you can hike above it (see the Hollywood section), but not to it.
+This park is filled with hiking and horse trails, all of which lead to great views of the city and/or the San Fernando Valley.
+Griffith Park also contains several attractions, including: the ** Griffith Observatory, the Greek Theater, Travel Town, the Los Angeles Zoo, the remnants of the Old Los Angeles Zoo, the remnants of an old Bird Sanctuary, a Merry-Go-Round, the Gene Autry Museum, Bronson Caves, two golf courses, and a retired landfill.
+The Hollywood Sign is here too, and you can hike above it (see the Hollywood section at the beginning of this post), but not to it.
 Speaking of Hollywood, did you know that Griffith Park is Los Angeles’s most popular film location?
 It averages almost a production per day.

 * EXPOSITION PARK – Located next to USC in the middle of South Los Angeles, this park, although not in the best area, is a gem.
-The * California Science Center is here, as is the Natural History Museum, the Los Angeles Coliseum and Sports Arena, the California African American Museum, and a Rose Garden.
+The * California Science Center is here, as is the Natural History Museum, the Los Angeles Coliseum and Sports Arena (home to USC football and the 1932, 1984, and 2028 Olympic Games), the Banc of California Stadium (home to the newly formed Los Angeles Football Club), the California African American Museum, and a Rose Garden.
 A beautiful place to spend the day, and its two best attractions (the Science Center and the Rose Garden) are free.
-Serviced by the Expo line.
+Take the Expo line to avoid parking fees.